wilfredinni/pysheetComments/2018-july/python_sets/python-sets-what-why-how.md

 ## Conclusions

-I hope that after reading this article you know what a set is, how can they help you write cleaner code and speed up your programs, as well as how to manipulate and the operations they can perform.
+I hope that after reading this article you know what a set is, how to manipulate their elements and the operations they can perform.
+Knowing when to use a set will definitely help you write cleaner code and speed up your programs.

 If you have any doubts, please leave a comment and I will gladly try to answer them.
-Also, don´t forget that if you already understand sets, they have their own place in the Python Cheatsheet, where you can review at any time the examples used in this article.
+Also, don´t forget that if you already understand sets, they have their own place in the Python Cheatsheet, where you can have a quick reference and refresh what you already know.